 j.
 Key lines should try to be thick and protection ground should be added to both sides.
 High-speed lines should be short and straight.

 k.
-Component pins should be as short as possible, which works especially for decoupling capacitors that should take advantage of mounting capacitors with no pins.
+Component pins should be as short as possible, which works especially for decoupling capacitors utilize mounting capacitors with no pins.

 l.
 When it comes to A/D components, grounding lines in digital section and analog section mustn't be crossed.